Sunday Morning Worship Services

 You’re welcome to dress in whatever style is comfortable for you.
 You’ll find some worshipers dressed in blue jeans, others in suit jackets or dresses.
 Our sanctuary is air-conditioned and wheelchair-accessible.
-Hearing assisted headsets are available.
+Hearing assisted headsets are available at the sound table as you enter the sanctuary.
 We offer nursery care during worship for infants through kindergarten-age children.
 Nursery care is available during the Sunday school hour for infants and toddlers.

 Our worship services include several components: